Improve customer service delivery with Virima IT discovery

 This article will discuss what IT service delivery means, common challenges in service delivery, and how implementing a discovery solution can improve the service delivery process.

-Service delivery is a broad term that encompasses many activities an organization undertakes to ensure its service is effective, efficient, and meets customer expectations.
-It is a subset of service management focused on once the service has been developed thoroughly.
+IT service delivery is a broad term that encompasses many activities an organization undertakes to ensure its IT services are effective, efficient, and meet customer expectations.
+It is a subset of IT service management focused on once the service has been developed thoroughly.

 Service operations involve managing, maintaining, and optimizing a portfolio of services through its lifecycle and related processes.
 It can include planning, providing, and monitoring the required level of quality and productivity for each service delivery process.